hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### Reconnect

 Reconnect.
 Reconnect logic currently exchanges and validates the address book between the learner and teacher nodes.
 The learner node uses the address book to select the teacher node, as well as remove all invalid signatures from the state.
 Both of these will need to be updated to use rosters instead.

 #### Others

 - Networking.
 Most parts of the network code have been abstracted away from the address book as part of the Dynamic Address Book effort, so there should be minimal work left there.
 - Event Validation.
 The event validation logic uses the address book to determine whether a given event has a valid signature.
 This will be updated to use rosters instead.
 - Miscellaneous components.
 Other components that reference things stored in the address book (like consensus needing the node weight or the crypto module verifying keys) will need to be updated to use things stored in rosters instead.
+-

+## Data storage

+All of the data related to Active and Candidate Roster will be stored in the State.
+There will continue to be components used in creating the Roster - such as the private EC (elliptic curve) key, the RSA private key and the signing X509Certificate certificate - that will be stored on disk.
+However, it is up to Services to manage the lifecycle of these files, and not the platform.

+There will not be any other separate artifacts stored elsewhere (e.g., directly on disk.).

-### Test Plan
+## Test Plan

 Some of the obvious test cases to be covered in the plan include validating one or more of the following scenarios: